Swapnil7711/100DaysOfMLCode/README.md

 # 100DaysOfMLCode
-This repository contains code for @sirajRavel's 100DaysOfMLCode Challange.
+This repository contains code for @sirajRaval's 100DaysOfMLCode Challange.